psmay/breakout-165/README.md

 *   10-pin boxed header provides connection to all 8 input pins, plus supply and ground.
-*   The host-side 5-pin header provides power and serial input to the board, while the compatible guest-side 5-pin header provides serial output to the host-side header of another breakout (or to another 74HC165-based or similar assembly).
+*   The host-side 5-pin header provides power and serial input to the board, while the compatible guest-side 5-pin header provides power and serial output to the host-side header of another breakout (or to another 74HC165-based or similar assembly).
 *   Pre-fab and some-assembly-required options for cables for the header connectors are readily available.